DavidJS01/AWS-Certified-Cloud-Practitioner-Notes/README.md

 AWS works on a shared seucrity responsibility model:

-1. AWS is responsible for the seucrity of the underlying cloud infrastructure
+1. AWS is responsible for the security of the underlying cloud infrastructure
 2. AWS users are responsible for securing workloads deployed in AWS

 AWS provides ample security features: